Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Conclusion and future work

 \section{Conclusion and future work}

-This paper introduces a unified framework combining location uncertainty, robustness, the radius of robust feasibility and 3D directional sensing for aerial sensor networks.
-By embedding RRF into the coverage model, we develop both robust and RRF-constrained formulations, enabling orientations resilient to worst-case displacements.
-The iterative procedure: optimizing, computing RRF, and re-optimizing if necessary, proves resource efficiency and improves coverage while controlling overlaps.
-Simulations show RRF-based orientations outperform in robustness and coverage retention without probabilistic assumptions.
-Future work includes real-time distributed implementations, integration with mobile sensing and handling compound uncertainties.
+This article addresses the practical challenge of coverage degradation in aerial directional sensor networks caused by unavoidable location uncertainty.
+By modeling sensing through Voronoi-partitioned ground regions and explicitly incorporating the radius of robust feasibility, we develop an orientation strategy that guarantees coverage feasibility under bounded perturbations.
+The proposed robustified orientation algorithm operates using local geometric information, preserves feasibility by construction, and limits redundant overlaps.
+Extensive simulations confirm that the method achieves stable and reliable coverage under worst-case sensor displacements while remaining competitive in nominal conditions.
+These results demonstrate that embedding RRF directly into orientation design is an effective and practical approach for uncertainty-aware aerial-sensing deployments.\\ Future work includes real-time distributed implementations, integration with mobile sensing and handling compound uncertainties.
 Extending the framework to multi-objective settings (coverage, energy, latency) further enhances its applicability to broader uncertainty-aware sensing problems.